 First-rate, second-rate, etc. are 1640s, from British Navy division of ships into six classes based on size and strength.
 Phrase at any rate originally (1610s) meant "at any cost," hence "positively, assuredly." weakened sense of "at least" is attested by 1760.
 Rate-payer "one who is assessed and pays a local tax" is by 1845.

-"to scold," late 14c., probably from Old French reter "to impute blame, accuse, find fault with," from Latin reputare "to count over, reflect," in Vulgar Latin, "to impute, blame," from re- "repeatedly" (see re-) + putare "to judge, suppose, believe, suspect," originally "to clean, trim, prune" (from PIE root *pau- (2) "to cut, strike, stamp").
+"to scold, chide vehemently, rebuke," late 14c., raten, probably from Old French rateir, variant of reter "to impute blame, accuse, find fault with," from Latin reputare "to count over, reflect," in Vulgar Latin, "to impute, blame," from re- "repeatedly" (see re-) + putare "to judge, suppose, believe, suspect" (originally "to clean, trim, prune," from PIE root *pau- (2) "to cut, strike, stamp").
 Related: Rated; rating.

 Old French reter also was borrowed into Middle English as retten "to blame" (c.
 1300); also "to attribute, impute" (late 14c.), "to consider, think about" (late 14c.).